 Failure to Pay Premiums Will Cancel The Policy

 A life insurance policy is only as good as its premium payments.
-If payment is not made on time— be it monthly, quarterly, or annually— that policy will be cancelled.
+If payment is not made on time— be it monthly, quarterly, or annually— that policy will be canceled.
 A lapsed policy will mean that your ex will have to reapply for coverage at the current age, and health status, meaning the premiums could become more expensive.
-In order to protect yourself from getting blindsided, your attorney can demand that your name be included in the policy as a key person to be notified if the premiums go unpaid.
+In order to protect yourself from getting blindsided, your attorney can demand that your name is included in the policy as a key person to be notified if the premiums go unpaid.
 It is in the best interest of the insurance company to acquiesce to that request since they want to make sure payments continue to keep the policy in force.

 The Policy Owner Can Change Beneficiaries

-As we just said, the policy owner controls the beneficiary designations and has a contractual right to change them at any time, even if the courts have ordered that the policy name you (the ex spouse) as the beneficiary.
+As we just said, the policy owner controls the beneficiary designations and has a contractual right to change them at any time, even if the courts have ordered that the policy name you (the ex-spouse) as the beneficiary.
 The only way to give you control over that policy is to make you the policy owner.
 Your ex, who would be financially responsible to you and your children, would be named as the insured person in the policy and the one who pays the premium.

-There are ways you can avoid some of these issues with provisions in the divorce settlement stating that if there is a change in beneficiary, or if the policy is cancelled for non-payment, you or your children would be allowed to receive a portion of your ex-husband’s estate equal to the value of the death benefit.
+There are ways you can avoid some of these issues with provisions in the divorce settlement stating that if there is a change in beneficiary, or if the policy is canceled for non-payment, you or your children would be allowed to receive a portion of your ex-husband’s estate equal to the value of the death benefit.
 This is complicated and means future litigation so it is worthy of discussion with your attorney.

 The only other thing you need to know about the life insurance policy you are requesting as part of your divorce settlement is the type of policy you want.
 The most common and affordable type is term life insurance, which simply pays out a cash death benefit to the beneficiary if the insured party dies during the length of the policy (generally 5-30 years).
 Permanent or Whole Life Insurance is more of an investment vehicle, growing and building up cash value.
 Your attorney will have to advise you and the courts may only be inclined to provide you with a term life policy, but it’s all up for discussion and negotiation.